Woman on Fire

 So far, my favorite read of the year.

-I adored this book and ensured I dedicated every free minute I had the past two days to devouring this.
+I adored this book and ensured I dedicated every free minute I had the past two days to devouring it.
 After I finished this story, I took a deep breath.
 Have you ever been there before??

 No summary I write will do this story justice, but here we go: badass and brilliant young journalist Jules Roth receives an unusual and highly confidential assignment… she's been asked by her boss to locate a painting stolen by the Nazis more than 75 years earlier.
 World-renowned shoe designer Ellis Baum wants this portrait of a beautiful, mysterious woman for deeply personal reasons, but Jules doesn't have much time; the famous designer is dying.
 As Jules begins her investigation, she quickly learns the stakes are higher than she could have ever imagined, and the art world has a dark and disturbing underbelly.